vatsalya-vyas/Netflix-Clone/README.md

 ## Features

-- Responsive design: Ensures a seamless viewing experience across various devices.
+- Responsive design: Ensures a seamless viewing experience across various devices
-- Movie thumbnails: Displays a grid of movie thumbnails with a hover effect for interaction.
+- Movie thumbnails: Displays a grid of movie thumbnails with a hover effect for interaction
-- Navigation bar: Replicates the Netflix navigation bar for easy navigation.
+- Navigation bar: Replicates the Netflix navigation bar for easy navigation

 ## Video